0xdeadhead/httpaste/README.md

 # httpaste
-httpaste is useful for pasting text where manual paste is disabled(Mostly in Coding tests)
+httpaste(only for linux based systems) is useful for pasting text where manual paste is disabled(Mostly in Coding tests)

 # Installation
 ```